lucasshuan/b2c-ecommerce-api/README.md

 The project adopts a well-organized controller-service-repository structure and supports various functionalities, including user registration, Google authentication, cart management, order creation, payment processing, and more.
 Additionally, it integrates Asaas for enhanced functionality.

+One standout feature is its multitenant design.
+This means the project is crafted to effortlessly support various databases with different structures.
+This flexibility allows it to adapt and scale based on the specific needs or preferences of users and businesses.

 ## 💻 Tools <a name="tools"></a>

 - [Go](https://golang.org/)